 A new e-mail list, called ADS-M, has been established in order to serve this purpose.
 Unlike ADS-L, it is not a discussion list: ADS-M is moderated and distributes mail to list subscribers only from ADS or ADS members who submit material to the list moderator (as though to NADS) at firstname.lastname@example.org.
 Only the moderator can post messages to the list, and messages will be posted only if they pertain specifically and clearly to the interests of ADS and its members.
 Messages will be relatively infrequent, on the order of one per week.

-Also unlike ADS-L, ADS-M is available to ADS members only: the list of subscribers will be checked regularly against the list of current ADS members.
+Also unlike ADS-L, ADS-M is available to ADS members only: subscribers are added once they become members of ADS.
 You can join the society at http://dukeupress.edu/ads/.

-With the help of Anthony Aristar and Susan Smith, Linguist List has agreed to host ADS-M — many thanks to them and also to Allan Metcalf, Executive Secretary, who edited NADS to the Socity’s great benefit for so many years.
+Linguist List has agreed to host ADS-M — many thanks to them and also to Allan Metcalf, Executive Secretary, who edited NADS to the Society’s great benefit for so many years.